A new emergency shelter could be open in downtown Williams Lake by early June, but may be as late as July.

 There are a number of other housing projects at different stages throughout the community, including some involving BC Housing.

-Glen Arbor is a subsidized seniors housing facility which is currently partway through a 36-unit expansion which BC Housing is helping fund.
-The new building at Glen Arbor will be 20 per cent market housing and 80 per cent subsidized seniors housing and is budgeted at $15 million to build.
+Glen Arbor Phase II at 564 Oliver Street is a subsidized seniors housing facility which is currently partway through a 36-unit expansion which BC Housing is helping fund.
+The new five-story building at Glen Arbor will be 20 per cent market housing and 80 per cent subsidized seniors housing and is budgeted at $15 million to build.
+The building is expected to be ready for residents in spring of 2026.

-BC Housing also said it is in the design phase for the redevelopment of Jubilee Place on Carson Drive in Williams Lake.
+BC Housing also said it is in the design phase for the redevelopment of Jubilee Place at 845 Carson Drive in Williams Lake.
 The redevelopment plans were in the schematic stage when BC Housing provided an update to the city in January and include 40 to 50 units of supportive housing.
+BC Housing said they have since selected an architect through a competitive bidding process and are working with partners to prepare the application for a subdivision.
+They said the application is expected to be submitted to the city for consideration later this year and would need both municipal and provincial approval to move forward.

 Cariboo Friendship Society also operates a 30 bed overnight shelter in Williams Lake.
 The facility at 99 South Third Avenue is not a low-barrier shelter and does not necessarily allow guests under the influence of alcohol or drugs to access the facility.